jsturtevant/jsturtevant.github.io/talks/index.markdown

 date:   2016-10-04
 ---

 Here are few talks that might spark your interest.
-My background is in building web applications for enterprises and startups and have recently been taking an interest in mobile development as a way to deliver unique experiences powered by intelligent web back-ends.
+My background is in building web applications for enterprises and startups and have recently been taking an interest in mobile development as a way to deliver unique experiences powered by intelligent web backends.
 Please [reach out to me](https://twitter.com/Aspenwilder) if you don't see exactly what your looking for.

 By Category: